Learning Credal Ensembles via Distributionally Robust Optimization: Main Method: CreDRO

+which corresponds to a uniform interpolation over $[\delta_G, 1]$. {Uniform interpolation is a natural, assumption-free design choice: in the absence of domain-specific knowledge favoring any particular $\delta$, all values are treated as equally plausible, ensuring ensemble members are evenly spread across the design range with no region over- or under-represented.
+We further validate this choice in Appendix~\ref{App: Interpolation}, where we compare uniform, exponential-like (concentrated near $\delta_G$), and logarithmic-like (concentrated near $1$) interpolation strategies, demonstrating that CreDRO's performance is robust to this design choice.}

-When $\delta_G$ approaches $1$, the worst-case assumes a less pronounced divergence between train-test distributions.
-If $\delta_G$ were to be set to 1, all samples would be selected for backpropagation, implying that $w_n=1$ for any $n$ in \eqref{Eq: DROeq3}.
+The lower bound of the design range for $\delta_G$ is set to $0.5${, as an overly small $\delta_G$ would force the lowest-indexed ensemble member to train on an excessively small subset of high-loss samples (e.g., only 38 samples per batch of 128 when $\delta_G\!=\!0.3$), leading to large and unstable gradient updates that can destabilize training, particularly in the early stages.} When $\delta_G$ approaches $1$, the worst-case assumes a less pronounced divergence between train-test distributions.
+If $\delta_G$ were to be set to 1, all samples would be selected for backpropagation, implying that $w_n\!=\!1$ for any $n$ in \eqref{Eq: DROeq3}.
 Consequently, the DRO loss components of all ensemble members would reduce to the ERM loss in \eqref{Eq: ERM}, and CreDRO training would align with the standard ensemble.

 In this work, $\delta_G$ is set to $0.5$ by default to reflect a balanced degree of the train-test divergence and assess how this value helps our model outperform the baselines.
 In addition, our ablation study in Section~\ref{Subsec: TrainingHyperparameter} shows that CreDRO’s performance is robust to the choice of hyperparameter $\delta_G$.

 The batch-wise CreDRO training procedure is outlined in Algorithm \ref{alg: CRE-training}.
-Here, $\mathcal{L}(\cdot, \cdot)$ could be any suitable loss, as long as it enables neural networks to produce probabilistic predictions, such as the cross-entropy (CE) loss or focal loss~\citep{lin2017focal}.
+Here, $\mathcal{L}(\cdot, \cdot)$ could be any suitable loss, as long as it enables neural networks to produce probabilistic predictions, such as the cross-entropy (CE) loss or focal loss~\cite{lin2017focal}.
 In this work, we adopt the widely used CE loss to ensure fair and consistent comparison with existing baselines.

-\textbf{Distinctions from the CreDE baseline.} The method most closely related to our work is the recent credal deep ensemble (CreDE) approach~\citep{wang2024CredalEnsembles}, which also incorporates distributionally robust optimization (DRO) principles during training.
-However, several key distinctions set CreDRO apart. \textbf{\ding{172}} \emph{Architecturally}, CreDE requires doubling the number of output neurons in the final layer in order to predict lower and upper probability bounds for each class.
-In contrast, CreDRO builds upon standard neural network architectures and requires \emph{no architectural modifications}, thereby reducing model complexity and improving compatibility with existing training paradigms (see \tablename~\ref{Tab: Complexity}).